ssebs/ssebs-www/README.md

       - [ ] resume type (work)
       - [ ] my story
       - [ ] my hobbies (guitar, car, gaming, 3d printing)
-    - [ ] add games with download links
     - [ ] tag + categories for hobby stuff, like working on cars or guitar stuff
 - After MVP:
   - [ ] Add tags to each project and allow search by tags (show tags on page + clickable)